-Learn more about credit card balances and payment options
+Learn more about credit card balances and how they can affect your credit

-Here are a few things to remember when you consider payment options and compare your statement balance to your current balance.
+The two balances might be different, but both can affect your credit.
+Here are a few things to consider when comparing your statement balance to your current balance.

-At Capital One, your statement balance is what you owe at the end of a billing cycle.
+Your statement balance is what you owe at the end of a billing cycle, which is typically 20-45 days.
 Think of it like a monthly snapshot of your account.
-It’s the sum of all the purchases, fees, interest and unpaid balances on your card since the previous statement.
+It’s the total of all the purchases, fees, interest and unpaid balances, minus any payments or credits since the previous statement.

 Paying it off every month on or before the due date can help you avoid paying interest.
 It’s also important to note that once it’s calculated, the statement balance remains the same until the end of the next billing cycle.
 That’s one big difference between a statement balance and a current balance.